- 01. What is State Income Tax?

 Tennessee

-Taxes: This state's sales tax is based on an average rate of 7%, and when combined with local add-ons, the rate can reach as high as 9.75%.
+Taxes: This state's sales tax is 7% on average, and when combined with local add-ons, the rate can reach 9.75%.
 Tennessee has one of the highest sales tax rates across the nation.
 The state also implements property taxes.

-Service: The sales and property tax revenue help fund the public services in Tennessee.
+Service: Sales and property tax revenue help fund public services in Tennessee.

-Economy: The economy of this state is diverse, as it has a robust automotive, entertainment, and manufacturing sectors.
-Cities like Nashville and Memphis also have robust job markets, which support the residents' livelihoods.
+Economy: The state's economy is diverse, with robust automotive, entertainment, and manufacturing sectors.
+Cities like Nashville and Memphis also have strong job markets that support residents' livelihoods.

 Quality of Life: This state has a harmonious blend of peaceful countryside and lively city.
 The secular culture of Tennessee is admirable.
 However, the quality of public service here depends on local revenue and healthcare.

-Cost of living: The overall cost of living in this state is lower compared to other states in the nation.
+Cost of living: The overall cost of living in this state is lower than in other states nationwide.
 However, some fast-growing cities like Nashville have seen an increase in housing prices.

 Nevada